triadwebteam/.github/profile/README.md

 ## Description

-This is a public repository dedicated to housing a collaborative library of web animations for Triad Partners.
+This is a repository dedicated to housing a collaborative library of web animations for Triad Partners.
 Created and maintained by our talented web development team, this repository aims to provide a reusable set of high-quality animations for various projects.

 ## Technologies